 If your mattress is sagging, you should always replace it.
 A sagging mattress can cause back pain, neck pain, and other health problems.

 If you cannot afford to replace your mattress, we do not recommend that you at least get a mattress topper.
 A mattress topper will conform to the sag underneath it as there is no support.
 This will also quickly wear down the topper making it less effective over time.

 A sagging mattress is not only uncomfortable but can be dangerous to your health.
-If you wake up with back or neck pain, it is time for a new bed.
+It is time for a new bed if you wake up with back or neck pain.

-Do not wait until your mattress is completely worn out before replacing it.
+Please do not wait until your mattress is completely worn out before replacing it.
 High-quality new mattresses have been shown by science to give you a better night’s sleep and improve your overall health.
-Your mattress is an investment in your health so make sure you get the best possible product.
-This is especially true if you suffer from back pain because a good mattress can make a big difference in your quality of life.
+Your mattress is an investment in your health, so ensure you get the best possible product.
+This is especially true if you suffer from back pain because a good mattress can significantly improve your quality of life.